 Like most other pothos varieties, Epipremnum aureum 'Jade' has a forgiving nature.
 You should be able to grow it in most rooms in your home, regardless of the light conditions.
 You can let it climb a trellis (with support) or grow along a shelf.
-Left to grow, the vines can reach lengths of up to 30-feet long, so occasionally shaking them loose helps prevent them from becoming an entwined tangle.
+Left to grow, the vines can reach lengths up to 30 feet long, so occasionally shaking them loose helps prevent them from becoming entwined.

-Although Jade pothos prefers bright, indirect light, it adapts well to a range of light conditions, with some people even growing it in offices with artificial, fluorescent lighting.
-Just watch for scorched leaves if you position your Jade pothos in a very bright spot.
+Although jade pothos prefers bright, indirect light, it adapts well to a range of light conditions, with some people even growing it in offices with artificial, fluorescent lighting.
 Sitting on a north-facing window or in the middle of a room with a south-facing window will likely result in a thriving plant with lush foliage.
+Watch for scorched leaves if you position your jade pothos in a bright spot.

 Epipremnum aureum 'Jade' does well in most potting soils, providing they're well-drained.
 However, one thing this plant won't appreciate is wet feet.
 Adding perlite or peat moss (or the more sustainable coco coir) can help improve drainage if you have concerns.

-Your Jade pothos doesn't have a high maintenance watering schedule.
+Jade pothos doesn't have a high-maintenance watering schedule.
 One of the biggest reasons this hard-to-kill plant goes into decline is overwatering.
-So, never leave your Jade pothos to sit in standing water.
+So, never leave your jade pothos to sit in standing water.
 If, after irrigating, there is any water left in a run-off dish below the pot, make sure you immediately drain this away.

-This drought-resistant cultivar prefers the top couple of inches of soil dry out fully in between watering, especially in low light conditions.
+This drought-resistant cultivar prefers the top two inches of soil to dry thoroughly between watering, especially in low-light conditions.